 Every kitchen needs Essential Cooking Gear.
 While some people buy kitchen equipment like it’s their job, I take a more minimalistic approach.
-Here are the few items that meet nearly all of my needs.
+Here are a few items that meet nearly all of my needs.
 I know these will meet a majority of your needs, especially if you’ve jumped on our meal plan membership.

 There are affiliate links so you can grab the best items, made from quality ingredients, from reputable brands in the quickest amount of time and shipped straight to your door.
 But… if you want to spend your time driving around town you could probably find the items locally too.
 Scroll all the way down for the condensed list of essential cooking gear.

 I love a slow cooker!
 It’s the ultimate enabler for a multi-tasker and should be on your list for essential cooking gear.
 Would you like to cook food while you… sleep, run errands, work, play with the kids, watch Netflix, or while you do anything else you want?
 Get a slow cooker.
 I love it because you don’t have to keep checking it to see if the food is burning.

 Step 3 – Carry on with my life.

 When you are ready to eat in the next 3 to 8 hours, you have food hot & ready just waiting for you to enjoy it.

 (2022) This thing is amazing!
 It works like an actual oven (but without heating up the whole kitchen) and is a microwave too!
 Perfect for us in a hot climate, great if your space/appliances are limited.
 Breville Combi Wave 3-in-1

 Cookware – Large Pans & Stock Pot with Lids

 I love cooking several things at once… I mean if you’re going to be at the stove then might as well get as much done as possible.
 My favorite is the big pain with nice high sides and a lid.
 You can cook a lot of food at once, you don’t have to worry about it spilling out, and the lid traps the steam cooking the food faster without drying it out.